Up to 50% off sofas & mattresses — limited‑time deals.

 • Seat firmness (brand scale): Medium, 3/5

-• Frame: engineered hardwood frame with reinforced joinery; kiln-dried wood
+• Frame: engineered hardwood with reinforced joinery; kiln-dried wood

-• Cushion support: sinuous springs for made-to-order fabrics or webbing for stocked fabrics
+• Cushion support: high-gauge sinuous springs (made-to-order) or webbing (stocked)

 • Cushions / covers: reversible cushions with zip-off covers (some fabrics excluded)